sqids/sqids-spec/README.md

    - That difference is taken from the chunk of the alphabet and decoded back into a number.
    - That number is prepended into the input array as a partition number & encoding restarts.
 1. If the generated ID is found to have a blocklist word within its string, the following happens:
    - If this is the first time, a partition number is prepended to the input array & encoding restarts.
-However, in this case, a "partition" character is used to isolate the partition number, as opposed to the "separator" character.
+However, in this case, a `partition` character is used to isolate the partition number, as opposed to the `separator` character.
    - If this is not the first time (meaning the partition number has also matched the blocklist), then the partition number is incremented & encoding restarts.

 Decoding is the same process but in reverse.